evelynsq/pyxis/README.md

 chr    start    end    peakID    score    strand
 9       30      56   MUSC.0001   0-1000    +/-
 ```
-The background should have the same number of sequences specified as the number of peaks in `peaks.bed`, and the background sequences should also be the same length as the peak sequences.
+**Note**: the background should have the same number of sequences specified as the number of peaks in `peaks.bed`, and the background sequences should also be the same length as the peak sequences.

 ## Troubleshooting
 If you encounter a message such as **"pyxis: command not found"** when trying to run `pyxis`, please check the following message in the output you should have seen when running `python setup.py install [--user]`: **"Installing pyxis script to /home/\<user>/.local/bin"**.